torquebox/torquebox.org/news/2010-09-30-announcing-beta22.md

 We also upgraded to the latest JRuby release (1.5.3) and the latest JBoss AS release (6.0.0 M5).

+Perhaps most **IMPORTANT**ly, we simplified the names of the rake tasks used to [un]deploy apps and start the TorqueBox server.
+We changed `torquebox:server:run` and `torquebox:rails:deploy` to `torquebox:run` and `torquebox:deploy`, respectively.
+In other words, you don't have to explicitly tell us whether you're deploying a Rails or a Rack app.
+We should be smart enough to figure that out.

 But wait, according to JIRA, there's more!

 <h2>        Bug